 THE ENGRAFTMENT PART OF THE PROCEDURE

 Engraftment is the word given to the process when the harvested stem cells that have been reintroduced to the body begin to grow (engraft).
 This usually takes between one and three weeks and confirms that the new immune system is now producing blood cells as expected.
 Aching in the bones, lower back thighs and pelvis has been reported during this phase, but the new immune system will be totally devoid of memory of any MS!
 Once the new system is back to operating normally the blood count will rise and the white cells in the blood will begin to resume their job, which is to fight off bacteria and prevent infections.
 Shortly after this happens the hospital releases the patient, but it must be remembered that the immune system will remain compromised for some time.
 Caution must be observed in terms of exposure to any sort of illness for the next year at least.

 The complete recovery phase is acknowledged as taking twelve to eighteen months.
 Interestingly in the same way no two people have exactly the same symptoms from MS, recovery works in a similar way.
 Some people have reported seeing continued improvement long after the procedure.
 They claim that improvements have taken place as long as 5 years post transplantation.
 Depending on the type of MS diagnosed prior to receiving treatment, results can vary considerably.

-Please see “what to expect” in the menu under ‘About HSCT’.
+Please see “what to expect” http://www.hsctstopsms.com/what-is-hsct/.
 What has been acknowledged more recently is that excluding the small percentage of people that are considered “failed” (approx. 15% – 25%) HSCT has been shown to halt disease progression of MS in all types of the disease.
 The best part of getting HSCT is finding out that the procedure has been successful and underlying disease activity has indeed been halted.
 The icing on the cake is experiencing improvement and often reversal of pre-existing symptoms, some or in the case of the lucky ones – many!